orebenson/pixel_patches/dev_notes.md

 =============================================================================

 ## features TODO for Current Version (v1.2) (in order of priority)
++ extract login flow (frontend and backend) to 'boilerplate login application'

 + add email verification
     - backend: on user registration: send verification email > set verified to false > set verified to true once email link clicked
     - frontend: on click of verification email: send to backend > return success/error message